-These Caterpillars have been found feeding on dead leaves, of various species, including
+The caterpillars of this species been found feeding on the dead leaves of various plant species, including

 The adult moth of this species has patchy grey-brown forewings with dark markings, including a wavy submarginal arc of dark spots.
 The hindwings are pale brown fading to white at the bases.
 The wingspan is about 2 cms.